gageml/gage/tests/lib-user-config.md

     >>> user_config().as_json()  # +json
     {}

 Create system config that defines a repo.
+The config is located in a `.gage` subdirectory and stored in a file named `config.json`.

     >>> make_dir(path_join(user_dir, ".gage"))
     >>> write(path_join(user_dir, ".gage", "config.json"), """